eliashkan/chat-node-socket-app/README.md

 # chat-node-socket-app
- a chat app made with node, express and socket.io
+ a barebones chat app made with node, express and socket.io to practice node.js skills.